slbailey/Retrovue/docs/contracts/Enricher.md

 All Enricher contracts follow these safety patterns:

-### Scope Validation
+### Type Validation

-- Enrichers declare their scope (ingest or playout)
+- Enrichers are identified by their type (ingest or playout)
-- Scope validation prevents misconfiguration
+- Type validation prevents misconfiguration
-- Different scopes have different attachment targets
+- Different types have different attachment targets

 ### Configuration Management